 Weekly Message from Michael Isaacson

 Dear friends in Christ grace and peace to you.
-The text for this week’s message comes from James 3:1-12.
+The text for this week’s message comes from Luke 1:39-55.

 May the peace of God be with all of you!